-Students are required to take six credits and can fulfill a 6-credit cross-cultural requirement (if they take language courses) and the Experiential Education Requirement (if applicable for their major) during the summer program.
+Students are required to take six credits and can fulfill a 6-credit GU/CD requirement in the Cadiz, Spain program and the Experiential Education Requirement (if applicable for their major) during both of these summer programs.

 Not only will you be continuing on your way to a Monmouth University degree, but you will greatly enhance you sense of independence and self-confidence.

 The Study Abroad Office is located in the Student Center, First Floor.
 Here you will find the assistance you need to make a study abroad experience a reality.
 Be sure to attend a ‘Study Abroad 101’ meeting which are held most Wednesday's during the fall and spring at 2:45 in Edison 118.
 Check your student e-mail account for country specific meetings dates.
 These meetings are run by the Assistant Director of Study Abroad, Ms. Robyn Asaro, or Study Abroad Peer Ambassadors and all students are welcome and strongly encouraged to attend .